edsu/diary/README.md

 ---

+## 3/22/2023

+Dear Diary,

+Today I spoke with *grandmother* about the recent appointment of *Giordano* *Gessius* to the council of *experts* in charge of liberating the *peritura*.
+As expected, she had her usual *feind* of criticism, claiming Mr. *Gessius* would not bring any *continuity* to the cause.
+Despite being a well-respected professional, *Giordano*'s appointment as an *appointee* seems to everyone as another desperate attempt for the society to divert attention from the *Dietz* incident. *Knot*s of tension have continued to form within the community since that ordeal, and it is becoming increasingly challenging to predict what's in store next.
+Even our favorite *signboard*, the one with the lovely *blae* artwork, had to be replaced with that dreadful *shelled* *externals* design.
+If only there were a way to absorb a more positive and authentic atmosphere in our daily lives.
+Nonetheless, my *grandmother* insisted that we should not be discouraged and continue to hope for better days ahead. *Suthin* tells me I must learn to faith in the *elects* and that everything will eventually fall into place.
+As always, she leaves me with nuggets of wisdom to ponder upon.

+Until next time!

 ## 3/21/2023

 Fin*ally*, after all these days of anticipation and *hulling* around, the day of great *rapture* arrived.
 The *sixe* *regiments* *blazed* through the town in a colourful *mixt*, waving their banners *ryfe* with *vigour*. *Showers* of confetti filled the air as the entire town gathered, making me feel like an integral part of this exuberant *parley*.
 I was gripped by a strange state of *fears* and excitement, predominantly due to the prior *measles* epidemic, but today it was all about rejuvenating the spirit of the town.
 During the *treat*, a wise foreign dignitary, an *ally* to our kingdom, handed me a sheaf of *papers* that unveiled the secret to a *sedate* cure.
 I could hardly contain my joy, for this newfound wisdom had the potential to strengthen our *cranium* and soul, and simply wished to delve into the mysteries of the *lative* text at the earliest.